chebyshev_polynomial#

 Notes

-- property spatial_dimension#
+- property spatial_dimension: int#

-The dimension of space where the polynomial(s) live on.
+The spatial dimension of the polynomial(s).

 - Returns: